FertigLab/onboarding/docs/communication.md

 ## Email and Texting

-Elana monitors her email <a href = "mailto:ejfertig@jhmi.edu">(ejfertig@jhmi.edu)</a>, but many communications may be lost due to the extensive and relentless inbox.
+Elana monitors her email <a href = "mailto:ejfertig@som.umaryland.edu">(ejfertig@som.umaryland.edu)</a>, but many communications may be lost due to the extensive and relentless inbox.
 Lab members are encouraged instead to use Slack communications, and either use the email app within Slack to send emails there or use snippets.
-Lab members may also text Elana (301-801-0138), but are encouraged to do so only in cases where immediate communication is necessary.

-## Social Media

-Lab members are encouraged to communicate about their research through public social media, such as Twitter.
-If you choose to do so then you are expected to follow our code of conduct in any accounts that reflect your professional persona.
-Please note Elana maintains a professional <a href="https://twitter.com/FertigLab" target="_blank">Twitter</a> and personal <a href="https://www.facebook.com/lanilonzo" target="_blank">Facebook</a> account.
-Elana will follow or friend lab members on either account, but only if a request is initiated by the trainee.
-Lab members who do so will be tagged in Elana’s social media promotion of their co-authored work.
+Lab members are encouraged to schedule a time for an in person meeting or phone call for any sensitive issues.

 ## Accounts

 Lab members are expected to have accounts and utilize the following resources:

 - Slack (FertigLab)
-- Dropbox
 - GitHub
-- Marcc computing cluster
+- IGS compute cluster

 <!-- just_the_docs:
   # Define which collections are used in just-the-docs